peterhinch/micropython-tft-gui/README.md

 For sample images, go [here](./IMAGES.md).
 A video may be seen [here](http://hinch.me.uk/tft_gui/tft_gui.mp4).

+# Note

+On 14th Nov 2016 a change was introduced to the firmware, an upgrade of which will cause earlier versions of this code to fail.
+It is recommended to upgrade both the firmware and this application.

 # Release notes

+Release 0.21 26th Nov 2016.
+Fix above issue.

 Release 0.2 17th Nov 2016.
 The font file format has changed.
 This enables fonts to be created with the ``font_to_py.py`` utility documented [here](https://github.com/peterhinch/micropython-font-to-py.git).